 2) Ten minutes a day can make a difference

-During and after a divorce it is common to have the feeling of grieving, similar to that of the loss of someone.
+During and after a divorce it is common to have the feeling of grieving, similar to that after the loss of someone.
 Many people feel the need to stay busy to keep their minds off of this stressful time.
 To be the best you can be for yourself and your children, it’s important to remember that you deserve to do something special for yourself every day, even if only for 10 minutes.
 It can be as simple as taking a walk or reading a book with your favorite cup of tea.
 Give yourself permission.
 The happier you are, the happier your family will be!

 3) Learn to let go

 Holding onto regrets and bitterness will only keep your life from moving forward.
 Is your inner voice working overtime with all the “what ifs” and “if onlys”?
 This is normal for a period of time, but ask yourself… are these thoughts serving me or helping me feel better?
 Will thinking about them over and over again change anything?
 To move your life forward, it is important to acknowledge your feelings and to learn from your past experiences to prepare yourself for the next exciting chapter of your life.
 Yes, there is life after divorce.
-Learn to let it go!
-Just, let it go!

-A quote from Buddy Hackett, “I never hold a grudge because while I‘m being angry, the other person is out dancing.”
+A quote from Buddy Hackett: “I never hold a grudge because while I‘m being angry, the other person is out dancing.”

 Life after divorce usually means added responsibilities.
 If you are a single parent or are now the one responsible for the once shared to-do list, how do you handle it all without being totally stressed out?
 To start, learn to laugh more, especially at yourself.
 Learn to let things go and not take life so seriously.
-Lighten-up!